SINGROUP/pycp2k/README.md

 These instructions were made for and tested on Triton, but they should be extensible to any other computer cluster with the appropriate changes.

 1. Installation:
-   1. Load the modules required for installation (do not load the python module for installation: the installation will not run as the loaded python version will not find setuptools):
+   1. Load the modules required for installation.
+Python >= 2.7.6 should be used.

        ```
-       module load cp2k
+       module load triton/python/2.7.6 cp2k
        ```

    2. Clone this repository to somewhere in your work directory: